Murders of Kian delos Santos, Carl Arnaiz and Reynaldo de Guzman: Carl Arnaiz and Reynaldo de Guzman

 According to his parents, Arnaiz left his house in Cainta, Rizal, with de Guzman to eat midnight snacks on August 17.
 Arnaiz's father says that his son's only vice is smoking and denied he possessed said contraband.

-De Guzman's alleged body was found floating in Kinamatayang Kabayo creek in the town of Gapan, Nueva Ecija.
+De Guzman's alleged body was found floating half-naked in Kinamatayang Kabayo creek in the town of Gapan, Nueva Ecija.
 De Guzman's father theorized that his son may have been killed so he could not testify against the killers of Arnaiz.
 The PNP conducted a DNA test on the corpse and said that the body is not De Guzman's.
 However, his parents disputed the findings saying that they are certain that the body is that of their son.
 According to the investigation, de Guzman sustained 30 stab wounds in the body.

 On January 19, 2018, in a 35-page resolution released to reporters, the Department of Justice (DOJ) indicted Perez and Arquilita with two counts of murder after probable cause for the slay of the two teenagers was found.
 Perez and Arquilita were also charged with two counts of torture and three counts of planting of evidence.
 The Caloocan Regional Trial Court (RTC) Branch 122 issued warrant arrests against the aforementioned police officers.
 The warrants of arrest were dated January 23.
 No bail was recommended.

 The two accused were later underwent custody in the National Capital Region Police Office in Taguig City until March when Branch 122, upon granting the prosecution's manifestation, ordered their detention at the Valenzuela City Detention Center.

 The case faced issue on jurisdiction.
 It was said that the murder took place in Navotas and not in Caloocan, citing witness' claim.
 In May, Branch 122 dismissed the murder charges against the policemen.
 DOJ later re-filed the case before the Navotas City RTC.
 However, the Branch 122 judge said that while withdrawal of charges mid-trial is not permitted by the law, the legal option would be dropping such without causing harm.
 Since then, the case underwent trial at the Navotas RTC Branch 287.

 On April 20, 2019, Arquilita reportedly died of Hepatitis B while in jail.
 Navotas City RTC later dropped the charges against him and, in August, denied the bail petition of the two accused.